The McShin Foundation is Virginia's leading authentic peer-to-peer Recovery Community Organization (RCO).

 The McShin Foundation currently serves, but is not limited to, three peer populations:

-Re-Entry individuals from jails, prisons, or institutions, Recovery resistant individuals with a history of relapse, and individuals seeking aftercare from treatment centers
+Re-Entry individuals from jails, prisons, or institutions, Recovery resistant individuals with a history of reoccurrence of use, and individuals seeking aftercare from treatment centers

 Recovery Community Organizations